JanSharp/VRCChalkboard/VFXTargetGun/notes.md

 The GUI also needs a close button to not confuse people, and if i'm using colors it'll need a legend for what they mean

 maybe add a toggle in the UI to keep it open to allow for quick testing of the different effects, especially in VR where you have 2 hands.
 Yea I like this idea

+indication text for which one is currently selected, outside of the gui.